-- 9. The form generates a summary of all the answers to review and edit (if necessary) before final submission.
-We recommend checking this summary to avoid hitting a wrong button to give an erroneous noncompliant answer! - 10.
-If you need any other assistance with completion of the Annual Return or have concerns that you have not met all your membership requirements contact membership@ciot.org.uk or membership@att.org.uk in the first instance.
+- out the requirements and what you need to tell us (depending on your circumstances). - 9.
+The form generates a summary of all the answers to review and edit (if necessary) before final submission.
+We recommend checking this summaryto avoid hitting a wrong button to give an erroneous noncompliant answer! - 10.
+If you need any other assistance with completion of the Annual Return or if you have concerns that you have not met all your membership requirements contact membership@ciot.org.uk or membership@att.org.uk in the first instance.
 It is important to contact us if you need any help or are having any difficulties so we can work with you to ensure compliance.
-Ignoring reminders and failing to meet this membership requirement will result in referral to the Taxation Disciplinary Roard
+Ignoring reminders and failing to meet this membership requirement will result in referral to the Taxation Disciplinary Board.